It's Too Hot!!!

 In testing these temperatures we took between 10 and 20 measurements using a fully calibrated temperature gun.
 We waited till 2 in the afternoon, and on that day it did get hot early in the day, so all the surfaces were treated equally.
 We have since tested the same surfaces again, and noticed that if the day takes longer to get hot the temperatures are not as high.
 So the temperature depends not just on the raw temperature, but also the duration of the hot temperature.
 Cloudy cover or a cool breeze also quickly dropped the surface temperatures.
 But even on slightly cooler days the Grass, wet cast Quartz and Timbercrete were still significantly cooler than the concrete.

 The next time you landscape in this hot and rugged country, think of the temperature differences of materials.
-Consider larger lawn area, more gardens, more shade trees, and where hard surfaces are used consider Timbercrete or reconstituted wet cast Limestone.
+Consider larger lawn area, more gardens, more outdoor roof coverings, shade trees, and where hard surfaces are used consider Timbercrete or reconstituted wet cast Limestone.